 Having a child can be costly.
 According to a U.S. Department of Agriculture report, parents spend nearly $14,000 a year on child-rearing expenses.
 A survey by Babycenter.com showed three in five women were worried about being able to afford raising a child into adulthood.
 Below you’ll find four finance-related parenting issues to consider.

 Childcare costs can be high, although with some research you should be able to find an option that fits your budget.
 The potential choices include employer daycare or discounts toward childcare, or a nanny-share with other families.
-Don’t be shy about embracing help from family members.
+Many daycares have long waiting lists so you’ll want to inquire early in your pregnancy.
+If you plan on hiring a sitter or nanny, give yourself enough time to interview and check references before making a decision.
+Also, don’t be shy about embracing help from family members.

 Many couples decide they’re ready for a baby when one or both have reached a plateau in their careers or are ready for a break.
 If finances allow, one parent may decide to take on full- or part-time childcare duties or switch off with the other parent by altering work schedules, which will offset childcare costs.
 You should also check on parental leave policies from your employer, which may allow you to take a set number of weeks off at a percentage of your pay.